plilja/plilja.github.io/_posts/2020-04-16-what-makes-a-team-productive.md

 to consider when optimizing for iteration speed are:

 * How fast will you know that your solution doesn't break things?
-** Good automated tests, that run quickly will help you ** If manual testing is required you want it done as close after commit as possible
+** Good automated tests that run quickly will help you ** If manual testing is required, you want it done as close after commit as possible
-* How long will it take after commit, until the task is completely done?
+* How long will it take after commit until the task is completely done?
-** Things like complex release processes, manual testing, documentation will work against you here
+** Things like complex release processes, manual testing and documentation will work against you here
 * Do you need to talk to someone else to fix something?
-** The slower that person is to respond the longer the task will take.
+** The slower that person is to respond, the longer the task will take.
 Typically people close to you will be quicker to respond, because they know you and their agenda aligns with yours.
 Therefore you want to minimize dependencies on personnel outside the team.
 Third-party dependencies are going to be the worst.

 ## Having fun